mmahsereci/mmahsereci.github.io/_pages/about.md

 the Max-Planck Institute for Intelligent Systems (MPI) T&uuml;bingen.

 My research interests are
-stochastic optimization,
-probabilistic numerics,
-numerical integration and
-statistical emulation.
+stochastic optimization methods for deep learning, probabilistic numerics, and statistical emulation.
 I am also an active contributor and maintainer of open source software projects on GitHub.